-- Implementing least cost means of achieving those changes required to achieve the desired reduction in nutrient levels. - Allocating the costs of change in a manner that best supports the achievement of a long-term solution.
-This requires developing funding mechanisms (including, as a funding mechanism, foregoing economic opportunities that would produce unacceptable levels of nutrient export) that are: - Accepted as legitimate. - Have the minimum possible impact on freedom of choice in the exercise of private or collective property rights. - Encourage flexibility and innovation rather than prescribe a "one right way".
+- Implementing least cost means of achieving those changes required to achieve the desired reduction in nutrient levels (this issue is not further considered in this presentation). - Allocating the costs of change in a manner that best supports the achievement of a long-term solution.
+This requires developing funding mechanisms (including, as a funding mechanism, foregoing economic opportunities that would produce unacceptable levels of nutrient export) that are: - > Accepted as legitimate. - Have the minimum possible impact on freedom of choice in the exercise of private or collective property rights. - > Encourage flexibility and innovation rather than prescribe a "one right way".